MartinBraquet/llm/README.md

 ```

 This model is, however, very small and hence very fast to train.
 This makes it convenient for applications where
-one would like to complete snippets from the book.
+one would like to complete snippets from a book.

+### Learning a book by fine-tuning a pretrained model

+TODO

 ## Installation